onevcat/UniWebView-Docs/docs/api/README.md

   <div class='api-body'>
     <div class='desc'>
       <div class='summary'>
-<p>Set allow inline play for current web view.
+<p>Sets allow inline play for current web view.
 By default, on iOS, the video
 can only be played in a new full screen view.</p>
 <p>By setting this to <code>true</code>, you could play a video inline the page, instead of opening
 a new full-screen window.</p>